divergentdave/chromedriver-click-test-case/README.md

 for the modal dialog box will time out, and the script will exit with an error.
 The test tends to fail more often than it succeeds.

-The browser can be monitored by connecting a VNC client to localhost:5900.
+The browser can be monitored by forwarding port 5900 with `-p 5900:5900`, running `/opt/bin/start-fluxbox.sh` and `/opt/bin/start-vnc.sh` inside the container, and connecting a VNC client to localhost:5900.
 When the test fails, it seems that the click from the Selenium script has at least caused the link to be focused, as its underline is visible while the wait is running.